1. Scope of the Journal

 Most submissions to JOIE are designated as ‘Research Articles’.
-But there are other types of submission and the full list of possibilities is as follows:
+There are other types of submission and the full list of possibilities is as follows:

-- Review Article.
-These articles are extended reviews of one to three books on institutional themes.
-Please consult with the Editor in Chief before submitting review articles.
-Review articles are refereed, like normal research articles.
+· Review Article*.
+These articles are extended reviews of one, two or three books on institutional themes, with a maximum of 12,000 words.
+They provide a comprehensive summary or discussion of an area of scientific research alongside new perspectives or conclusions.
+Please consult with the Editor in Chief before submitting a review article.
+Review articles are normally refereed.

-- Introduction.
-These introduce JOIE special issues or symposia.
-Proposals for special issues or symposia are agreed in advance by the JOIE editors.
+· Introduction.
+These introduce JOIE special symposia.
+Proposals for special symposia are agreed in advance by the JOIE editors.

 4. Procedure after Submission